-Assembly joints can be made using a variety of joining methods, including bonding [1-3].
-One type of adhesive material used in assembly processes is pressure-sensitive adhesive.
-The pressure-sensitive adhesive tape is an alternative to conventional mechanical joining methods, including screws, rivets, dowels and other fasteners.
-In addition to bonding, i.e. their primary function, adhesive tapes are also used for sealing purposes, by protecting bonded components against the penetration by an external medium [1,4,5].
-Manufacturers of industrial pressure-sensitive adhesive tapes will sometimes develop their products tailored to specific assembly and industry needs [6-8].
+Assembly joints can be made using various joining methods, including bonding [1] to [3].
+One type of adhesive material used in assembly processes is pressure-sensitive adhesives.
+Pressure-sensitive adhesive tape is an alternative to conventional mechanical joining methods, including screws, rivets, dowels and other fasteners.
+In addition to bonding, i.e., their primary function, adhesive tape is also used for sealing purposes, by protecting bonded components against penetration by an external medium [1], [4], and [5].
+Manufacturers of industrial pressure-sensitive adhesive tapes will sometimes develop their products tailored to specific assembly and industry needs [6] to [8].

-The term "pressure-sensitive" describes adhesives that are aggressively and permanently tacky in the dry form at room temperature and firmly adhere to a variety adherends surfaces upon mere contact, without the need of more than hand pressure [9].
-Pressure-sensitive adhesives consist mainly of tacky polymeric materials that adhere to adherends surface upon applying a contact pressure [9-11].
-The pressure sensitive adhesives require a balance of cohesive strength and viscoelastic properties.
-Pressure-sensitive adhesives can be easily detached from the adherend surface and may be reusable [12].
+The term "pressure-sensitive" describes adhesives that are aggressively and permanently tacky in the dry form at room temperature and firmly adhere to a variety adherends' surfaces upon mere contact, without the need of more than hand pressure [9].
+Pressure-sensitive adhesives consist mainly of tacky polymeric materials that adhere to adherends surface upon applying a contact pressure [9] to [11].
+Pressure-sensitive adhesives require a balance of cohesive strength and viscoelastic properties.
+Such adhesives can be easily detached from the adherend surface and may be reusable [12].
 An essential property of pressure-sensitive adhesive tapes is their tack performance, which relates the adhesive force generated by a small short-term pressure on the tapes [12].
-One of the important features of pressure-sensitive adhesive tapes is also their flexibility (even exceptional flexibility), which allows for relative component movement in the assembly related to the thermal expansion of adherends [4,5,13,14].
+One of the important features of pressuresensitive adhesive tapes is their flexibility (even exceptional flexibility), which allows for relative component movement in the assembly related to the thermal expansion of adherends [4], [5], [13], and [14].